 WARM SPRINGS DISPERSED SITE

-Open — Open year-round for dispersed camping with no reservations.
+Open year-round for dispersed camping with no reservations required.
 Winter access may be limited by snow and road conditions.
-Forest-wide 16-day stay limit within any 30-day period applies.
-Mandatory Food Storage Order in effect.
+A mandatory food storage order is in effect March 1 through December 1.
+Fire danger is currently moderate.

 It is illegal to possess, store or transport straw, hay, grain, seed or other forage or mulch products on Forest Service lands without documentation that the product is certified as “weed free” by a state certification process that meets or exceeds the North American Weed Free Forage standards.